apache/spark/docs/running-on-kubernetes.md

 * This will become a table of contents (this text will be scraped).
 {:toc}

 Spark can run on clusters managed by [Kubernetes](https://kubernetes.io).
-This feature makes use of the new experimental native
-Kubernetes scheduler that has been added to Spark.
+This feature makes use of native Kubernetes scheduler that has been added to Spark.

 # Prerequisites